 - Tenet 1: Utilizing and linking cross-sector tools that cover comprehensive risk and resilience assessments supports better integration and layering of programs;

 - Tenet 2: Systems thinking enables application of win-win DRR nexus strategies (e.g., planting sugar cane to support shoreline erosion risk reduction and income generation) that support addressing systemic root causes of risk, and have impact assessment measures that ensure programs will not increase risk.
 They also support resilience capacity-building for immediate coping and longer-term adaptation to risks and achievement of development outcomes;

 - Tenet 3: Community mobilization and transboundary, cross-sector governance over longer time periods are both required to foster sustainable holistic DRR at landscape scales and across boundaries; and

 - Tenet 4: Investments in contingency planning for program operations to be resilient to the potential climate, environment, social and economic shocks and stresses programs and teams may face are critical for achieving humanitarian and development goals.

-Ali Blumenstock is a program manager with the Mercy Corps Environment Technical Support Unit where she provides technical support and thought leadership in climate change adaptation.
+Ali Blumenstock is a program manager with the Mercy Corps Environment Technical Support Unit, where she provides technical support and thought leadership in climate change adaptation, while also supporting the organization’s COVID-19 response efforts in water, sanitation, and hygiene.
 She has over 8 years of experience working with development and advocacy organizations across the United States and around the world in the fields of conservation, climate change adaptation, and environmental justice.
 She holds a Master’s in Global Human Development from Georgetown University’s School of Foreign Service.